 Class 1 freight locomotive projects meeting the eligibility requirements for the Proposition 1B Goods Movement Program are only eligible for Moyer Program funding on a case-by-case basis.
 Moyer Program funds cannot be co-funded with Proposition 1B Goods Movement Program funds.

-06/20/2017 6 - 3 LOCOMOTIVES

 Class 1 freight locomotives subject to the South Coast Memorandum of Understanding (MOU) are only eligible for Moyer Program funding on a case-by-case basis.
 These locomotive projects must be excluded from the fleet average emission rate calculations which demonstrate compliance with the MOU provisions.
 The baseline emission rates used to determine emission reductions and cost-effectiveness for these locomotive projects reflect the U.S. EPA Locomotive Tier 2 emission rates for line-haul and switch locomotives.

 Military and industrial railroads are considered Class 3 railroads for the purposes of the Moyer Program.